Doctor

 There are various types of colorectal cancer screening tests.
 Your doctor can recommend the best one for you depending on your age and risk.

 GI doctors are an important part of your health care team.
-The gastroenterologists at the UPMC Digestive Disorders Center have expertise in all gastrointestinal diseases and disorders.
+The gastroenterologists at UPMC have expertise in all gastrointestinal diseases and disorders.
 We’re here to help you manage a new or ongoing problem.

 About Digestive Disorders